loginov-rocks/ZenMoney-Backups/README.md

 ## TODO

-1. Refactor OrchestratorFunction to cleanup old backups, rename to WorkflowBackupCleanupFunction.
-2. Invoke WorkflowBackupCleanupFunction from StateMachine.
+1. Invoke WorkflowBackupCleanupFunction from StateMachine.
-3. ZenMoney: Request to update redirect URI.
+2. ZenMoney: Request to update redirect URI.
-4. Infrastructure: Configure domains, origins, redirects as parameters.
+3. Infrastructure: Configure domains, origins, redirects as parameters.
-5. Rename UsersTable to ZenMoneyTokensTable.
+4. Rename UsersTable to ZenMoneyTokensTable.
-6. Rename `token` in UsersTable to `zenMoneyTokens`.
+5. Rename `token` in UsersTable to `zenMoneyTokens`.
-7. Configure CD for WorkflowStart and WorkflowUnauthorizedCleanup functions.
+6. Configure CD for WorkflowStart and WorkflowUnauthorizedCleanup functions.
-8. Fix computing infrastructure to deploy code from deployment bucket zips.
+7. Fix computing infrastructure to deploy code from deployment bucket zips.

 ## Reference